domenic/promises-unwrapping/promise-unwrapping.md

 A promise whose fate is resolved can be in any of the three states:

 - Fulfilled, if its resolver's `resolve` has been called with a non-promise value, or if its resolver's `resolve` has been called with another promise that is fulfilled.
-- Rejected, if its resolver's `reject` has been called with a non-promise value, or if its resolver's `resolve` has been called with another promise that is rejected.
+- Rejected, if its resolver's `reject` has been called with a value, or if its resolver's `resolve` has been called with another promise that is rejected.
 - Pending, if its resolver's `resolve` has been called with another promise that is pending.

 Note that these definitions are recursive, e.g. a promise that has been resolved to a promise that has been resolved to a promise that has been fulfilled is itself fulfilled.

 ## Operations, Pure Promises Version

-This version does not contain the concept of promise-likes, and is thus simpler since it does not have to compensate for malicious behavior.
+This version does not contain the concept of thenables, and is thus simpler since it does not have to compensate for malicious behavior.

 ### Basics